-Walking the stone-paved path uphill while catching short glimpses of the Rawa river, you will come across some villagers carrying woods from the forest and children grazing domestic animals.
+Walking the stone-paved path uphill while catching short glimpses of the Rawa River, you will come across some villagers carrying wood from the forest and children grazing domestic animals.

 As for the weather of Lamidada, the morning can be slightly chilly while the daytime is warm.
 You can wear fewer clothes as you’ll start sweating while walking through rough trails.

 Another lesser-known beautiful village located in the Gorkha district is Laprak village.
 It is a small village surrounded by tall hills in all directions.

 The houses in Laprak village were built in an organized manner making the bird view of the village spectacular.
 But after the devastating earthquake of 2015, the scenery changed.
 The earthquake destroyed most of the houses but, it couldn’t take down the spirit and unity of these people.

 The houses here are two-storied, and the roofs are made up of tin and wood.
 The snowfall during the winter season covers the roofs of the houses with snow.

 The residents of Laprak village are Gurung people.
 Though they are not living in luxuries, they will still welcome you with a smile to their homes to stay.
 They are great in hospitality as they consider guests as gods.